“My hair has a natural curl, which I get from my mamma and our Spanish and Chilean heritage.

 I eat a nutritionally balanced diet and include organic food as much as possible.

-In spring and summer I start the day with a smoothie containing JSHealth Protein + Probiotics.
 I actually get a lot of my recipes from the JSHealth app, or I just make things up myself.
 I cook most of the meals that I eat to ensure they are healthy, nutritious, and use good quality (preferably organic) ingredients.

 Each day, I am looking for five cups of vegetables, one to two pieces of fruit, and plenty of complex carbohydrates and protein.
 I don’t always rely on meat for protein, and like to include vegan sources like legumes or grains.
 I also ensure I eat good fats, particularly omega-3s which are anti-inflammatory, and like to get those from flax and chia seeds.